sysc3010-t3/server/README.md

      create the tables, then exit.
 3. Run the server.
   a) Python 3 should come pre-installed on Raspbian.
   b) Run `sudo python3 main.py 6006`.
-The server will now be listening on port      6006 for requests from apps and cars.
+The server will now be listening on port
+     6006 for UDP requests from apps and cars.